 One hallmark of a Smith education is the opportunity for students to take concepts they’ve learned in the classroom and apply them in the real world.
-For students interested in sustainability, these experiences can include Smith’s Campus as Classroom program, on- and off-campus internships, research with a professor, projects in conjunction with one of Smith’s academic centers and even green campus jobs.
+For students interested in sustainability, these experiences can include Smith’s Campus as Classroom program, on- and off-campus internships, research with a professor, projects in conjunction with one of Smith’s academic centers and campus jobs.

 Julia Franchi Scarselli